 1 Corinthians 13 is known as the Bible’s “love” chapter.
-You may have heard it quoted at weddings… Christian and non-Christian alike.
-The chapter gives us a long list of character traits that true love exhibits.
-One thing I find particularly interesting about this passage is that the very first attribute listed is patience.
+Often read at weddings, this chapter gives us a long list of character traits that true love exhibits.
+One thing I find particularly interesting, however, is that the very first attribute listed is patience.
 (Everyone’s favorite – right?)
 Yes, true love is patient, which makes the opposite true as well.
 A lack of patience means we are not operating in love.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.